 - A parent petitioning for a name change for their child will be required to notify the child’s other parent of the name change, unless the other parent’s rights have been terminated.

-- Participants are also encouraged to contact the Social Security Administration, the Department of Motor Vehicles, and the California Office of Vital Records to clarify whether or not they meet the qualification requirements to make changes to their Social Security Card, California Drivers License or ID, and/or California Birth Certificate prior to initiating the process.
+- Participants are also encouraged to contact the Social Security Administration, the Department of Motor Vehicles, and the Department of Public Health - Vital Records Office to clarify whether or not they meet the qualification requirements to make changes to their Social Security Card, California Drivers License or ID, and/or California Birth Certificate prior to initiating the process.

 How the confidential name change process works:

 - The Safe at Home participant requests, completes and submits to Safe at Home the Name Change Packet.
 The packet contains a guide to the name change process; the Notice of Intent of Name Change Form, which the participant completes with his or her previous and new name; and a new Authorization ID form, which the participant signs with his or her new name.

 - Once these forms are accurately completed, submitted and approved by the Secretary of State, Safe at Home mails a letter to the participant to present with the name change petition to his or her local superior court.

 - The court staff verifies with Safe at Home that the participant has submitted the Notice of Intent of Name Change Form and sets the hearing date.

 - The participant attends the hearing and a judge decides whether or not to grant the name change.
 Once the name change is granted and within seven days of the hearing, the participant sends a certified copy of the confidential name change decree to Safe at Home.

 - Safe at Home receives the decree then sends the participant certification documents showing his or her new legal name.
-Additional information is also sent to the participant so that he or she may update his or her identifying documents with the Social Security Administration, the Department of Motor Vehicles and the California Office of Vital Records.
+Additional information is also sent to the participant so that he or she may update his or her identifying documents with the Social Security Administration, the Department of Motor Vehicles and the Department of Public Health - Vital Records Office.